 Transcreation is the process of adapting a message from one language into another and making it culturally relevant, resonant and appropriate.
 A successful transcreation will copy the intent, style and tone of the original piece, creating the same emotional reaction for a new audience.

-So when you're headed international, make every effort to be curious to learn about your audience and adapt your message, globally.
-Do not neglect language and cultural difference, and always aim to make your audience 'feel'.
+As a global brand or a brand expanding into new markets, make every effort to be curious to learn about your audience and adapt your message.
+You can be global, so long as you are also transmitting that local feel.
+Do not neglect language and cultural difference and always aim to make your audience 'feel'.